 As many are well aware, this website is the source for the Gift of Tongues Project which is a repository of all things related to the Christian doctrine of tongues — from the earliest original Greek texts all the way to the Azusa Street Revival in the twentieth century.
 It has been a long process to accumulate all this data and see first-hand how the story of Christian tongues has evolved throughout the centuries.

-It was eagerly anticipated how the writers, directors and actors were going to figure out this first century event that has been interpreted and reinterpreted for almost two millenniums with no known final conclusion.
-I knew it wasn’t going to be easy, but I have seen scriptwriters do amazing things before, and thought this may be another opportunity for them to shine.
+It was eagerly anticipated how the writers, directors, and actors were going to figure out this first-century event that has been interpreted and reinterpreted for almost two millenniums with no known conclusion.
+I knew it wasn’t going to be easy, but I had seen scriptwriters do amazing things before, and thought this might be another opportunity for them to shine.

-The show went on and on, and kept me in suspense on when the mystical Pentecost event was going to happen.
+The show went on and on.
+It kept me in suspense on when the mystical Pentecost event was going to happen.
 Sub-plot after sub-plot it finally occurred.
-I blinked, and it was over.
+I blinked, and the Pentecost scene was over.

-Only a short moment was inserted about Pentecost which made the apostles look like some esoteric freaks on a language trip.
+This short moment about Pentecost which made the apostles look like some esoteric freaks on a language trip.
 It appeared that the producers didn’t know how to fit Pentecost into the narrative and inserted this brief piece only because they had to.
-They preferred to focus on the cruelness of Pontius Pilate and some kind of weird thing going on with his wife.
+They preferred to focus on the cruelness of Pontius Pilate and some weird thing going on with his wife.

-Pentecost really lost its entire meaning in this film because it refused to include the richness of the Jewish culture or symbolism of the time.
-The show always wanted to forward point it to the future Christian Church and not the present people, who happened to be almost all Jews, who felt that their Jewish identity was strengthened through the death and resurrection of Christ.
+Pentecost lost its entire meaning in this film because it refused to include the richness of the Jewish culture or symbolism of the time.
+The show was focused on a later version of the gentile faith, and not the present people, who happened to be almost all Jews, who felt that their Jewish identity was strengthened through the death and resurrection of Christ.

-The clothing, and the actors physical appearance themselves were devoid of Jewish symbolism – though at least one historian on Twitter conjectured that the actors looked a lot like the paintings found in some first BC to third AD Egyptian tombs.
+The clothing and the actors’ physical appearance themselves were devoid of Jewish symbolism – though at least one historian on Twitter conjectured that the actors looked a lot like the paintings found in some first BC to third AD Egyptian tombs.
 It is a great comparative, even though it is likely accidental.
 Fayum tombs probably were not in the minds of the writers or the producers of the show, but the images are similar.
-The actors appeared to be representative of modern Western ideals more than the jewish antecedents that caused all this.
-But I must be less critical in the theatrical presentation.
+The actors appeared to be representative of modern Western ideals more than the Jewish antecedents that caused all this.
+However, I must be less critical in the theatrical presentation.
 This show was made to appeal to a western audience.